vincent1996/DICOMcloud/README.md

 # DICOM Support
 The code is designed to be a complete DICOM web server implementation with storage, query and retrieve capabilities.

-Check the [DICOM Support](https://github.com/Zaid-Safadi/DICOMcloud/wiki/DICOM-Support) wiki page for detailed information about the supported services and features
+For detailed information about the supported services and features, check the [DICOM Support](https://github.com/Zaid-Safadi/DICOMcloud/wiki/DICOM-Support) wiki page

 # License